 Model Selection

-During this stage, ML engineers decide which machine learning models will be the most suitable for customer behavior prediction tasks.
+During this stage of AI/ML development services, ML engineers decide which machine learning models will be the most suitable for customer behavior prediction tasks.
 For that, they define the nature of prediction tasks (e.g. suggest additional products to buy, include in marketing emails, etc.).
 Then, they evaluate characteristics of the data.
 And afterwards, they can finally choose the right algorithms based on the findings from the previous stages.

 Some of the commonly used algorithms for predictive behavior modeling include regression models, decision trees, random forests, and neural networks.
 Below, we describe each of them and highlight their use cases in the context of predicting consumer behavior in eCommerce.